harshubhasky/Chip_Design/README.md

 </p>

-Polyres to poly spacing is only 0.21um.
-But it should be atleast 0.48um
+Polyres to poly spacing is only 0.21um but it should be atleast 0.48um.
-This drc error is not encoded in the tech file so it is not showing as error but fab cannot fabricate this without issues.
+This DRC error is not encoded in the tech file so it is not showing as error but fab cannot fabricate this without issues.

 Hence we need to fix the tech file to include this rule and then fix the layout to meet that rule.
 <p align="center">